ivan-zapreev/SR2JLIB/README.md

 D - double constant
 ```

-Note that, `L`, `V`, and `D` are build in and `R` with `B` are to be specified by the user.
-The latter (`B`) only requires specification if boolean expressions are used.
-Specifying `R` is compulsory as any genetically breed function will be of type `R`.
+Note that, `L`, `V`, and `D` are build-in and R with B are to be specified by the user.
+Boolean expressions (`B`) only require specification if are implicitly or explicitly used to define `R`.
+Specifying `R` is compulsory, as any genetically breed function will be of type `R`.

-Each `expression` is defined by a function, its argument types and an optional `weight` - a positive double defining the probability distribution over expressions of the same type (if omitted the default value is 1.0):
+Each `expression` is defined by: : *(i)* a function (some numeric/boolean expression); *(ii)* its argument types; *(iii)* an optional `weight` - a positive double defining the probability distribution over expressions of the same type (if omitted the default value is 1.0):

 ```
 	<expression> := [<function>](<types>) |
 	                [<function>](<types>)@<weight>
 ```

 Here `function` is a valid java expression (boolean or numerical depending on the context) which uses parameters named `x` followed by indexes starting with `1` (i.e. x1, x2, x3).
-Function parameters define function arguments and their types are given by `types` entry in the definition above.
+Function parameters define function arguments and their types are given by the `types` entry in the definition above.
 The latter is a comma-separated list:

 ```
 	<types> := <type> | <types>, <type>